sohaibazmi101/my-project/docs/01_Architecture/04_ERDiagram.md

 # ER Diagram

-This diagram shows the database structure and relationships for **Har Cheez Now**.
+This diagram shows the database structure and relationships for **Hurry Cart**.

 ```mermaid
 erDiagram